er-sourav99/Forest_Fires_Dataset_Analysis_and_prediction/README.md

 This prediction can be used for calculating the forces sent to the incident and deciding the urgency of the situation.

-In the following part we've addrressed this issue using two different approaches however based on each other after imporovisations.
+In the following part we've addressed this issue using two different approaches however based on each other.